Attack on the Pentagon

-“Gentlemen, we are here today to discuss peace between the United States and Cuba.
+“Gentlemen, we are here today to discuss a peaceful resolution between the United States and Cuba.
 President Kennedy will be representing the American people at this time, and Prime Minister Castro the people of Cuba.”

-Fidel Castro, took the cigar from his mouth, dispensing ashes into his ashtray and speaking outwardly towards McNamara.
+Fidel Castro's smirk exchanged itself for a scowl, as he took the cigar from his lips, dispensing ashes into his ashtray and speaking outwardly towards McNamara.

 “Peace?
 What is peace to you, my friends?
-Is peace nuclear missiles pointed at every other country we have issue with?”
+Is there peace in nuclear-tipped warheads pointed towards those we disagree with?”